Sunitha-Arockia-Dass/Book-My-Life/README.md

 ## script.js
 this file contain the windows onload, the buttons click actions, the handleKeydown functions and launch the Game class.

-## game.js
-this file contain the creation of the board game and the logic of the game

-## player.js
-this file contain the class Player

-## ennemies.js
-this file contain the class Ennemies